alephium/www/src/content/news/stop-fantasizing-about-a-million-tps/index.md

 High TPS numbers often come with trade-offs.

 * **Centralization:** Many “fast” chains rely on fewer, more powerful nodes.
-EOS famously had just 21 block producers.
+EOS famously still has just 21 block producers.
 Solana’s hardware requirements mean ~900-1000 validators vs. more than one million on Ethereum.
 Fewer nodes = easier to censor or attack.
 * **Security & Stability:** Bigger blocks and shorter confirmation times make networks harder to validate.
 Solana’s outages show what happens when high throughput meets real-world load.
 * **Meaningless Metrics:** Inflated lab numbers create hype but mislead users and devs.
 I know this firsthand, after years of running a [YouTube channel](https://www.youtube.com/c/Carlitacrypto), I’ve repeated flashy TPS claims only to learn later how disconnected they were from reality.
 It can even **discourage builders** who feel pressured to chase unrealistic benchmarks instead of solving user problems.